xylvnking/xk-audio-filesharing/README.md

 # ordering/sorting by date

 I got it to work but I had to do it client side.
 I feel like I had it right but when I made my query with 'orderby' I just got nothing back with no error message so I didn't really know where to go from there.
 It's just a simple sort so I did it myself.
 I'd like to know how in the future but for this project this works well and is easier since I don't have to build the query within firestore.

+# getting list of users with access

+At first I thought maybe I should store more human readable data in the songs and projects, such as email and display name and whatnot but I think what's smarter is just storing the UID, which is also a reference to the document which already exists for them, and then query the data within that document when I need more info.
+This also allows me to change the data within the users doc and not have to update the doc of every single song/project they are listed on.